ashwini-kr-sharma/chipatac2020/07_ATAC_Footprinting.md

 ![Footprinting](./footprinting.png)
 *Figure taken from [TOBIAS](https://github.com/loosolab/TOBIAS)*

-Using the Tn5 bias corrected signals, this function estimates the footprints (i.e putative TF binding sites) withing peak regions by identifying regions with depleted cutsite signal but flanked by high cutsite signal.
+Using the Tn5 bias corrected signals, this function estimates the footprints (i.e putative TF binding sites) withing peak regions by identifying regions with depleted cutsite signal and flanked by high cutsite signal.
 Such a signal pattern indicates regions of TF binding.

 ```
 cd